KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 $new-list: loop($list, -3); // d, e, f, a, b, c
 ```

 Hopefully examples will make the point of this function clearer.
-The code isn't obvious in the end, so I'll just leave it here.
+The code isn’t obvious in the end, so I’ll just leave it here.

 ```scss
 @function loop($list, $value: 1) {